jimchen1551/MPCS/Computer Science/Algorithms/Dynamic programming.md

 2. Recursively define the value of an optimal solution
 3. Compute the value of an optimal solution, typically in a bottom-up fashion
 4. Construct an optimal solution from computed information
+## Optimal substructure
-- **Optimal substructure**: optimal solutions to a problem incorporate optimal solutions to related subproblems, which we may solve independently.
+- optimal solutions to a problem incorporate optimal solutions to related subproblems, which we may solve independently.
   1. A solution to the problem consists of making a choice.
 Making this choice leaves one or more subproblems to be solved.
   2. Suppose for a given problem, you are given a choice that leads to an optimal solution.
   3. Given this choice, determine which subproblems ensue and how to characterize the resulting space of subproblems best.